Artur-Vanivskyi/Restaurant-reservation-system/README.md

 ### Cancel Reservation
 User has the ability to cancel any reservation that has been created and yet to be seated.
-Clicking on the `Cancel` button at the bottom of each reservation card will generate a Windows Confirmation dialog box will appear asking the user to confirm the cancellation.
+Clicking on the `Cancel` button at the bottom of each reservation card will generate a Window Confirmation dialog box and will be asking the user to confirm the cancellation.

 ### Seat Reservation
 To seat a reservation, simply click on the `Seat` button, this will redirect the user to a new page where the user can view the reservation party size.
 It will also display to the user a dropdown table which will list all of the tables and the table's max seating.